Shamir-Lab/Multi-Omics-Cancer-Benchmark/README.md

 The expected directory structure is: for the clinical data, a single directory with all clinical data files.
 The datasets and survival data are organized as follows: a single root directory, with subdirectories for every cancer type.
 The directory for each cancer type contains a file for every omic, and a file called "survival" with survival data.
 Omic files, survival data files and clinical label files should be formatted as the files in http://acgt.cs.tau.ac.il/multi_omic_benchmark/download.html.

+NOTE: we discovered an error we made in the benchmark's code, where our choice of the number of clusters used by MCCA and LRACluster was not the one suggested by the authors.
+After changing the criterion to choose the number of clusters, the performance of both methods became worse.
+We therefore kept our version to choose the number of clusters.
+See a more detailed explanation in http://acgt.cs.tau.ac.il/multi_omic_benchmark/silhouette_error.html.